-An employee who performs overtime work at night shall be paid for each hour an additional amount of at least 20% wage unit price or the real wage for the work performing in daytime, on top of the amount of at least 30% of wage unit price or the real wage for the work performing in daytime for working at night.
+An employee who performs overtime work at night must be paid an additional amount for each hour that is at least 20% wage unit price or the real wage for the work performing in daytime.
+This is paid on top of the amount of at least 30% of wage unit price or the real wage for the work performed in daytime.

-Health insurance entitles employees to medical examination and inpatient and outpatient treatments at authorized medical establishments.
+Health insurance entitles employees to medical examinations and inpatient and outpatient treatments at authorized medical establishments.

 Unemployment insurance, which takes the place of severance pay, is paid out to employees in quantities depending on the period for which they and their previous employers contributed.
 The monthly unemployment allowance is equal to 60% of the persons’ average salary of the last six months of employment.

-Pensions in Vietnam are provided through a state pension scheme called social insurance and private life insurance-type schemes.
+Pensions in Vietnam are administered through a government pension scheme called social insurance and private life insurance-type schemes.

-The state pension system, called social insurance, is administered by the government’s Social Insurance Agency (SIA).
+The government pension system, called social insurance, is administered by the Social Insurance Agency (SIA).

-Social insurance pensions are in most case insufficient to live on, and most elderly people in Vietnam still depend on their families to care for them regardless of whether they receive a pension.
-People can also choose to contribute additional funds to life insurance schemes and receive either lump sum or pension payments when retiring, though this is uncommon among low-income workers.
+Social insurance pensions are, in most cases, insufficient to live on.
+Most elderly people in Vietnam still depend on their families to care for them, regardless of whether they receive a pension.
+Individuals can also elect to contribute additional funds to life insurance schemes and receive either a lump sum or pension payments upon retirement.
+However, this practice is uncommon among low-income workers.